TrinaNix4/Google_data_analytics_coursera/Readme.md

 data analytics - the science of data; very broad subject all of the aspects of data analysis fit under the data analytics umbrella

+# data-driven decision making

+using facts to guide business strategy